Travellers will not need to show passports to enter UK in new trial

 Dubai Airports claims: “Smart Gates allow you to get through immigration procedures in as little as five seconds.”

-Families with children under 15, as well as traveller under 1.2m tall are unable to use the smart gates in Dubai.
+Families with children under 15, as well as a traveller under 1.2m tall, are unable to use the smart gates in Dubai.

 Similar technology is employed at some Australian airports.